Turkey urges Russia, Iran to stop Syrian army offensive in Idlib

 Turkey, which has been fiercely opposed to Assad, has recently been working with his allies Russia and Iran for a political resolution to the conflict.
 But Cavusoglu said the Idlib offensive was endangering those efforts.

 “This isn’t a simple air strike, the regime is advancing into Idlib.
 The goal is different here,” he said.
-“If the aim here is to make some unwilling opposition groups go to Sochi, it will backfire,” he added, referring to Russia’s plans to host a meeting on Syria at the end of this month.
+“If the aim here is to make some unwilling opposition groups go to Sochi, it will backfire,” he added, referring to Russia’s plans to host a congress on Syria at the end of this month.

-The Syrian army, supported by Iran-backed militias and Russian air power, began an offensive in late October in Hama province.
-By the end of last week, they had advanced into Idlib, close to an insurgent-held military airport.
+In the first attack of its kind, Moscow said on Monday militants had used drones to attack its naval and air bases in the nearby provinces of Tartus and Latakia.
+The Russian defense ministry’s newspaper said on Wednesday the drones had been launched from the south-western part of the Idlib de-escalation zone held by “moderate opposition” armed groups.

+Syrian government forces have taken scores of villages in recent weeks near the provincial border between Idlib and Hama, with the help of Iran-backed militias and Russian air power.
+They have progressed toward the Abu al-Duhur military airport, where rebels completely ousted the army in 2015.

+Tahrir al-Sham, spearheaded by al-Qaeda’s former Syria branch is now the dominant insurgent force in the northwestern province of Idlib.

+Rebel groups seized Idlib, which borders Turkey, in 2015 and it has since become the only Syrian province fully under insurgent control.

-The fighting and air strikes have forced more than 60,000 people to leave their homes since Nov.
+Fighting and air strikes have forced more than 60,000 people to leave their homes since Nov.
 1, according to the U.N.
 Office for the Coordination of Humanitarian Affairs (OCHA).

-The main rebel force in the northwestern province of Idlib is Tahrir al-Sham (HTS), spearheaded by the former al Qaeda affiliate in Syria that was known as Nusra Front.

 “What I am seeing here is the use of the presence of al Nusra and HTS as an excuse to attack civilians and moderate oppositions,” Cavusoglu added.

-Under last year’s agreement with Iran and Russia, Turkey says it has deployed troops to observation points in northern Idlib, about 60 km (40 miles) north of the latest Syrian army offensive.
+Under last year’s deal with Iran and Russia, Turkey says it has deployed troops to observation points in northern Idlib, about 60 km (40 miles) north of the latest Syrian army offensive.

 Cavusoglu said Ankara would host a meeting on Syria with like-minded countries after the summit in Russia’s Sochi.

-With Russian and Iranian backing, government forces have recovered large swathes of territory from rebels and Islamic State militants over the past year.
+With Russian and Iranian backing, government forces have recovered large swathes of territory from rebel factions and Islamic State militants over the past year.

-Writing by Daren Butler; Editing by Dominic Evans/Mark Heinrich
+Additional reporting by Ellen Francis in Beirut, and Olzhas Auyezov, Tom Miles in Geneva; Writing by Daren Butler; Editing by Dominic Evans/Mark Heinrich/Tom Perry